How Good are Chatbots now?

 3 per cent of users are responsible for 92 per cent of malware events for businesses, indicating that a small number of users create the most risk.

-‘The Size and Shape of Workforce Risk’ report, conducted on data provided to the Cyentia Institute by Elevate Security, included events starting in January 2016 through December 2021, and took into account 15.1m unique events associated with 168k users spread across more than 3.8k organisational departments.
+‘The Size and Shape of Workforce Risk’ report, conducted on data provided to the Cyentia Institute by Elevate Security, included events starting in January 2016 through December 2021 and took into account 15.1m unique events associated with 168k users spread across more than 3.8k organisational departments.

 Some startling key findings of the report were that:

 As identified by the stats in the report, the risky users are those small percentages who cause security incidents, sometimes repeatedly.
 For example, where phishing emails are concerned, just over half of users never receive phishing emails but some users may simply receive a lot more phishing emails than others (100s per year vs. a few).
-This doesn’t necessarily make them risky because for the phishing emails that aren’t blocked in the first place, most users (75 per cent) click on phishing emails less than 10 per cent of the time.
+This doesn’t necessarily make them risky because, for the phishing emails that aren’t blocked in the first place, most users (75 per cent) click on phishing emails less than 10 per cent of the time.
 The Cyentia report, however, says that there is a small group (3.9 per cent of users) who have clicked 3 or more phishing emails and who account for 80 per cent of all phishing clicks.
 Within this group is the 1 per cent who click more than 52 a year – once a week.
 As the report suggests, these are the risky users.

 Also, according to the report, where malware is concerned, although 94 per cent of users never encounter malware, some experience it weekly.
 Out of these users, 10 per cent average more than 11 events per year, with 1 per cent as high as 27 events per year.
-These are the high-risk user for malware.
+These are the high-risk users for malware.

 Similarly, where browsing is concerned, only a small percentage of users account for most of the secure browsing events – i.e. 12 per cent cause 71 per cent of the events.